TypeScript Type Safety: Exploring Overloads & Conditional Types

 Conditional Types

-Conditional types in TypeScript allow you to create new types based on conditions.
+Conditional types in TypeScript allow you to create new types based on type level conditions.
 They are a powerful way to express complex type relationships by giving you a form of control flow in type level expressions of the language.
+As an ordinary TypeScript user, it is not a feature you will often need to use and in fact, you may never have need to use it.
+However, it is a feature that powers a lot of the more clever forms of type inference and type checking that you see in the language and in many popular TypeScript libraries.

 extends number